 Not only that, but trade rules are critical to the Canadian chicken industry so we can maintain the three essential pillars of supply management: producer pricing, production discipline, and import controls.
 In order to have a stable market for all stakeholders of the Canadian chicken supply chain, volumes of imported products have to be predictable in order to grow an adequate volume to satisfy Canada’s market requirements.

-Import controls, one of the three pillars of supply management, continues to be challenged from several different directions: Duties Relief Program, Spent Fowl and Specially-Defined Mixtures.
+Import controls, one of the three pillars of supply management, continues to be challenged from several different directions: Duties Relief Program and Spent Fowl.

 What are these you ask?
 Let’s take a look!